Click here for 2025 printable fall show SCHEDULE

 141. Leeks, 1 only.

-142. Lettuce, “head” or leaf” with roots, in water, own transparent container.
+142. Lettuce, “head” with roots, in water, own transparent container.

-151. Pepper, Hot or Sweet, stem on, 1 of standard size or 3 of small varieties.
+148. Pepper, Sweet, stem on, 1 standard size or 3 small varieties

 157. Swiss Chard, 1 leaf, in water.

-162. Tomatoes, unripe (green), numbers appropriate for size
+165. Tomatoes, unripe (green) numbers appropriate for size

 J. HERB DIVISION – Herbs should have no flowers and be named (Common names are acceptable).

-180. Container of 5 or more herbs, cut, labelled and in water.
+180. Container of 5 or more herbs, cut, labelled, in water and presented in one container.

 K. FRUIT DIVISION – All berries to be shown on their own leaves.